JiaweiXu-code/Joint-Models/README.md

 [5] logrank.sas -- Estimate the type I error rate or power by event total based on log-rank test.

 [6] PH.R -- Estimate the type I error rate or power by event total based on piecewise proportional hazard model.
+The average parameter estimates are also computed.